Onpassive

-ONPASSIVE is a technology company based in Dubai that develops AI-powered marketing, CRM, international business and similar software.
-The company maintains headquarters in Burj Khalifa, in Dubai, as well as offices in the United States, India, Singapore, Bangladesh and Egypt.
+OnPassive (stylized ONPASSIVE) was a fraudulent technology company based in Dubai that develops AI-powered marketing, CRM, international business and similar software.
+The company maintained headquarters in Burj Khalifa, in Dubai, as well as offices in the United States, India, Singapore, Bangladesh and Egypt.

-The U.S. Securities and Exchange Commission (SEC) filed a claim against ONPASSIVE, Ashraf Mufareh, and his wife Asmahan Mufareh, accusing the company of being a pyramid scheme, presenting itself as a multi-level marketing organization but having no commercial products.
+The U.S. Securities and Exchange Commission (SEC) filed a claim against OnPassive, Ashraf Mufareh, and his wife Asmahan Mufareh, accusing the company of being a pyramid scheme, presenting itself as a multi-level marketing organization but having no commercial products.
 While the Mufarehs were charged individually as co-founders and co-owners of the company, the SEC alleged that Ashraf had sole and final control of company operations, while Asmahan was charged as a relief defendant and recipient of illegitimate funds.

 History

 The company was founded in 2018 by Ashraf Mufareh.
-In September 2020, Onpassive opened its first facility in Hyderabad, India.
+In September 2020, OnPassive opened its first facility in Hyderabad, India.
 A month later, after its launch in Dubai in March 2022, it announced the opening of its headquarters at Burj Khalifa.
+Their such campaigns help them to get reputation of real business company, however they were try to scam people around the globe specially in India and south east.

 In April 2022, campaign dedicated to launch of the UAE headquarters was introduced with an outdoor marketing campaign, including two projections on Burj Khalifa, where their offices are located and extended to all prominent areas of Dubai.
 The company also held four more projections in May 2022, and one more was held in June dedicated to officially close O-Founder.

-In September, Onpassive launched its new headquarters in the UAE and announced its crowdfunding platform 'O-Bless'.

-Onpassive began operations in Nigeria in October 2022.
+In September, OnPassive launched its new headquarters in the UAE and announced its crowdfunding platform 'O-Bless'.
+OnPassive began operations in Nigeria in October 2022.

-In November 2022, Onpassive partnered with beIN Sports to sponsor UEFA Champions League and La Liga streaming in Qatar.
-That same month, Onpassive launched its software products called "O-Mail", "O-Net" and "O-Trim".
+In November 2022, OnPassive partnered with beIN Sports to sponsor UEFA Champions League and La Liga streaming in Qatar.
+That same month, OnPassive launched its software products called "O-Mail", "O-Net" and "O-Trim".

-In January 2023, Onpassive reached an agreement with the Dubai Roads and Transport Authority to secure naming rights to the Al Safa Metro Station for the next 10 years.
+In January 2023, OnPassive reached an agreement with the Dubai Roads and Transport Authority to secure naming rights to the Al Safa Metro Station for the next 10 years.

-In February 2023, “O-Media” (a subsidiary of Onpassive) signed an agreement with Best Moment Events (a UAE-based events management company) to organize a series of events and concerts for Arab celebrities in the UAE and other Arab countries.
+In February 2023, “O-Media” (a subsidiary of OnPassive) signed an agreement with Best Moment Events (a UAE-based events management company) to organize a series of events and concerts for Arab celebrities in the UAE and other Arab countries.
 During the event, 350 delegates and representatives from 40 countries participated in the forum.